internetstandards/Internet.nl/documentation/Docker-deployment.md

 ## Autohealing

-Critial services/containers have Docker healthchecks configured.
+Critial containers/services have Docker healthchecks configured.
 These run at a configured interval to verify the correct functioning of the services.
 If a service is unhealthy for to long the Docker daemon will restart the service.

 ### Known issues

 #### Internal Docker DNS not working

-Docker Compose relies on an internal DNS resolver to resolve container names so the services can communicate via those names (eg: webserver to app, app to PostgreSQL).
+Docker Compose relies on an internal DNS resolver to resolve container/services names so the services can communicate via those names (eg: webserver to app, app to PostgreSQL).
 The internal DNS resolver might become unavailable.
 This might happen if the system is resource constrained (eg: low memory) and the resolver is OOM killed.
 This manifests in the application/monitoring becoming unavailable (`502` errors) and logs lines like:

     2023/07/24 07:39:18 [error] 53#53: recv() failed (111: Connection refused) while resolving, resolver: 127.0.0.11:53